Megwana/battleship01/README.md

 # Features

 ## Existing Features
-* Welcome message which explains the game and asks for the players name.
+* Welcome message which explains the game and asks for the player's name.
 * Name entry to add a personalisation to the game.
 * The user cannot continue unless they key a name of 1 letter or more.
 * Ships are hidden and auto-generated at random in each game using randint.